| java.lang.Object | ||||

 to add a viewport and a view to the scrollpane.

-viewport | the new viewport to be used; if viewport is
+| viewport | the new viewport to be used; if viewport is null, the old viewport is still removed

-and the new viewport is set to null |
+and the new viewport is set tonull |

 Adds a border around the viewport.
 Note that the border isn't

-set on the viewport directly, JViewport
+set on the viewport directly, JViewport doesn't support

-the JComponent
+the JComponent border property.

-Similarly setting the JScrollPane
+Similarly setting the JScrollPanes

-viewport doesn't affect the viewportBorder
+viewport doesn't affect the viewportBorder property.

 The default value of this property is computed by the look and feel implementation.

-viewportBorder | the border to be added |
+| viewportBorder | the border to be added |

 Creates a viewport if necessary and then sets its view.
 Applications